FuelLabs/fuel-bridge/packages/portal-contracts/README.md

 npm run script-verify-source
 ```

 Verifies the contract source code on Etherscan and Sourcify.
-This is only possible on recognized public networks (goerli, mainnet) and requires a deployment file either added manually under the `deployments` directory or auto generated after the deploy/upgrade scripts.
+This is only possible on recognized public networks (spolia, mainnet) and requires a deployment file either added manually under the `deployments` directory or auto generated after the deploy/upgrade scripts.
 This is useful to run in case there was an issue verifying the source during the deploy or updgrade scripts.

 ### Verify Address